open-policy-agent/opa/docs/content/management-bundles.md

 persistence, set the `bundles[_].persist` field to `true`.
 When bundle persistence is enabled, OPA will attempt to read the bundle from disk on startup.
 This allows OPA to start with the most recently activated bundle in case OPA cannot communicate with the bundle server.
+OPA will try to load and activate persisted bundles on a best-effort basis.
+Any errors encountered during the process will be surfaced in the bundle's status update.
 When communication between OPA and the bundle server is restored, the latest bundle is downloaded, activated, and persisted.

 > By default, bundles are persisted under the current working directory of the OPA process (e.g., `./.opa/bundles/<bundle-name>/bundle.tar.gz`).